Pre-Dawn Blaze Damages Ski Slope At American Dream Mega Mall

 "They are actually starting to tear the roof up," one said around mid-morning.
 "They started bringing heavy equipment in."

-Colleagues from Carlstadt, East Rutherford, Lyndhurst, Secaucus, Mahwah, Moonachie, Wallington, Wood Ridge and Jersey City joined members of the Meadowlands Fire Department either at the scene or in coverage.
+Colleagues from Carlstadt, East Rutherford, Lyndhurst, Secaucus, Mahwah, Moonachie, Rochelle Park, Saddle Brook, Wallington, Wood-Ridge and Jersey City joined members of the Meadowlands Fire Department either in rotation at the scene or in coverage.

 According to New Jersey State Police Sgt.
 Alejandro Goez: